Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

 Protocol Overview (Option 3)
 ----------------------------

 This section is a placeholder.
-It presumes that this protocol is a Layer 3 (packet-based) protocol, and as such has to include fields to do packet fragmentation/reassembly, retransmission, packet ordering, windowing, etc.  It would probably run directly on top of IP (which would mean tunneling one L3 protocol through another), but it could conceivably run as a peer to IP.
+It presumes that the GDP protocol is a Layer 3 (packet-based) protocol, and as such has to include fields to do packet fragmentation/reassembly, retransmission, packet ordering, windowing, congestion/flow control, etc.
+It would probably run directly on top of IP (which would mean tunneling one L3 protocol through another), but it could conceivably run as a peer to IP.

+As a practical matter, this would be multiple protocols, one at Layer 3 to route packets using GDP addresses, one at Layer 4 to provide TCP-like functions noted above, and at least one at a higher layer to interpret the payload (which would probably look a lot like the previous options).

 [[_Not specified at this time._]]